Calling State and Lifecycle

 await call.leave();

-• call.state.callingState - a getter that returns the current value
+• call.state.callingState - current value

 Call Instance